joachimnorden/A-text-based-game/README.md

 The project was deployed to GitHub Pages using the following steps...

-1. Log in to GitHub and locate the [GitHub Repository](https://github.com/)
+1. Log in to GitHub and locate the [GitHub Repository](https://github.com/joachimnorden/A-text-based-game)

 2. At the top of the Repository (not top of page), locate the "Settings" Button on the menu.

-    - Alternatively Click [Here](https://raw.githubusercontent.com/) for a GIF demonstrating the process starting from Step 2.

 3. Scroll down the Settings page until you locate the "GitHub Pages" Section.